scipy-conference/scipy_proceedings/papers/pylzjd/main.rst

         pred, average='macro')

 With the above code, we get an :math:`F_1` score of 83\%.
-It is important to note that in this case, using Scikit-Learn's TfidfVectorizer one can get 89\% :math:`F_1`.
-The point here is that with pyLZJD we can get decent results without having to think about what kind of vectorization is being performed, and that any string encoded data can be feed directly into the :code:`vectorize` or :code:`digest` functions to get immediate results.
+Using Scikit-Learn's TfidfVectorizer achieves an :math:`F_1` of 89\%.
+The point here is that with pyLZJD we can get decent results without having to think about what kind of vectorization is being performed,  and any string  encoded data can be feed directly into the :code:`vectorize` or :code:`digest` functions to get immediate results.

 Conclusion
 ----------

-We have shown, by example, how to use pyLZJD on a number of different datasets composed of raw binary files, images, and regular ASCII text.
-In all cases, we did not have to do any feature specifications to use pyLZJD, making application simpler and easier.
+We have shown, by example, how to use PyLZJD on a number of different datasets composed of raw binary files, images, and regular ASCII text.
+In all cases, we did not have to do any feature engineering or extraction to use PyLZJD, making application simpler and easier.
 This shortcut is particularly useful when feature specification is hard, such as raw file types, but can also make it easier for people to get into applying Machine Learning.